 Photography: Eric Rorer

-We completely reconfigured the house to make it make sense, creating a proper reception hall out of the awkward entry that now allows direct access to a new media room with wine cellar, the formal living room, the expanded dining room, and family room with open kitchen.
-Accordion doors from this entry and family room invite guests to enjoy the previous closed-off pool courtyard, while a new outdoor kitchen allows for year-round entertaining.
-A new gallery space allows direct access to the completely reorganized master bedroom suite with dual closets, and a luxurious Japanese-style bathroom with expansive views over Happy Valley.
-To further increase sunlight into the former dark interiors, roof eves were reduced and cut open, while much of the interior wood was retained but lightened to provide a better balance between dark and light.
+We completely reconfigured the house, creating a proper reception hall that now allows direct access to a new media room with wine cellar, a formal living room, expanded dining room, and family room with open kitchen.
+Accordion doors from the new entry and family room invite guests to enjoy the previous closed-off pool courtyard, while a new outdoor kitchen allows for year-round entertaining.
+A new gallery space gives direct access to a reorganized master bedroom suite with dual closets, and a luxurious Japanese-style bathroom with expansive views over Happy Valley.
+To further increase sunlight into the former dark interiors, roof eves were reduced and cut open, while much of the interior wood was retained but lightened to provide the perfect balance between dark and light.